-Commonwealth Caribbean Employment and Labour Law will be an essential resource for students reading Employment, Industrial Relations and Dismissal Law courses and an invaluable reference guide for human resource, industrial relations and legal practitioners in the Caribbean.
+Commonwealth Caribbean Employment and Labour Law will be essential reading for students enrolled on Employment Law, Discrimination and Dismissal Law courses in the Caribbean.

-Preface, Acknowledgments, Table of Cases, Table of Statutes, Table of Figures, Table of Abbreviations, Chapter 1: Introduction and Background to Commonwealth Caribbean Employment and Labour Law, Chapter 2: Sources and Institutions of Employment and Labour Law, Chapter 3: Contracts of Employment, Chapter 4: Terms of the Employment Contract and Conditions of Employment, Chapter 5: Dismissal at Common Law and Discharge of the Employment Contract, Chapter 6: Statutory Dismissal and Remedies, Chapter 7: Labour Law, Chapter 8: Industrial Action, Chapter 9: Emerging Employment and Labour law issues in Commonwealth Caribbean, Chapter 10: Digest of Commonwealth Caribbean Cases, Chapter 11: Extracts of Caribbean Commonwealth Labour Legislation, Bibliography
+Chapter 1: Historical Development; Chapter 2: Sources and Institutions of Employment and Labour Law; Chapter 3: Contracts of Employment; Chapter 4: Terms of the Employment Contract and Conditions of Employment; Chapter 5: Dismissal/Discharge at Common law; Chapter 6: Dismissal under the Auspices of Statute/ Remedies for theses dismissals; Chapter 7: Labour (Collective) law; Chapter 7: Labour (Collective) law; Chapter 9: Emerging Employment and Labour law issues in Commonwealth Caribbean; Chapter 10: Index of Commonwealth Caribbean Cases; Chapter 11: Extracts of important Caribbean Commonwealth Labour Legislation

 The Commonwealth Caribbean Law Series is the only series of law books that covers the jurisdiction of the English speaking Caribbean nations.
 The titles in the series were first published in 1995 to acclaim from academics, practitioners and the judiciary in the region.
 Several editions followed, and they have now become essential reading for those learning and practising Caribbean law.